 Ultrasound scan in Singapore: Can ultrasound scans predict your baby’s gender accurately?

 An ultrasound is generally a lot more reliable than all the old wives’ tales about predicting gender, but even then it is not foolproof.
 Your baby can make it difficult by crossing its legs or turning away from view.

-Even if your doctor says you’re having a girl, it is possible to be surprised by a bouncing boy!
+You could end up with a bouncy boy even if your doctor says you’re having a girl!
 Doctors often make more mistakes when it comes to predicting girls as sometimes they cannot clearly see the reproductive organs.
 Fewer mistakes are made with boy predictions because the presence of a penis can’t be easily mistaken.